Table-R1: Region-based Reinforcement Learning for Table Understanding: Results and Analysis

-We implement the \ourmethod{} method across different foundational LLM architectures and compare its performance with TableLLMs trained on the same TableInstruct training dataset.
-Each experimental group consisted of three model configurations: 1) the baseline TableLLM, 2) introducing the RE-SFT strategy through supervised fine-tuning, and 3) the model incorporating both the RE-SFT and TARPO training methodologies (\ourmethod{}).
-This hierarchical experimental design enables systematic evaluation of performance enhancements attributed to RE-SFT and TARPO.
-Experimental results demonstrate that RE-SFT integration induces comprehensive performance enhancements across three benchmark datasets, especially in PoT data of TableBench, with only occasional marginal declines ($\leqslant$ 3.96 in score) observed on cross-domain test sets (WikiTQ and WikiSQL).
-In summary, RE-SFT achieves an average score elevation of 21.27 in PoT and 9.86 in overall when implemented in seven different models.
-Then, the integration of TAPRO drives further performance improvement.
-Results in Table~\ref{exp} show the whole \ourmethod{} framework achieves significant improvement on DP, TCoT, and SCoT data of TableBench, WikiTQ and WikiSQL datasets, with a minor improvement on POT data.
-It achieves an average gain of 4.50 in overall score compared to only using RE-SFT.
-In conclusion, \ourmethod{} has achieved state-of-the-art performance across LLMs with different base models.
-Especially, with the same base model Qwen2.5, 3B-sized \ourmethod{} surpasses the 7B-sized Qwen2.5-Coder, Qwen2.5-Instruct and TableGPT2 in overall score.
-In addition, \ourmethod{} on 8B-sized Qwen3 surpasses GPT-4o 6.16 in overall scores, only slightly underperforms by 0.76 on the TCoT data of TableBench.
+We implement the \ourmethod{} method across different LLM architectures and compare its performance with TableLLMs trained on the same TableInstruct training dataset.
+Each experimental group consisted of three model configurations: 1) the baseline TableLLM, 2) RE-SFT introduced via supervised fine-tuning, and 3) the model with both RE-SFT and TARPO (\ourmethod{}).
+This design systematically evaluates RE-SFT and TARPO’s contributions.
+Results show RE-SFT delivers overall performance gains across three benchmarks, especially in TableBench PoT data, with minor declines observed on cross-domain test sets (WikiTQ and WikiSQL).
+Across seven models, RE-SFT achieves an average PoT score increase of 19.90 and an overall increase of 8.45.
+TARPO integration further enhances performance.
+As shown in Table~\ref{exp}, \ourmethod{} achieves significant improvement on DP, TCoT, and SCoT data of TableBench, WikiTQ and WikiSQL datasets, achieving an average gain of 4.52 in overall score than RE-SFT alone.
+In conclusion, \ourmethod{} gets the top-tier performance on different benchmarks by a large margin.
+Especially, with the same base model Qwen2.5, 3B-sized \ourmethod{} surpasses 7B-sized Qwen2.5-Coder, Qwen2.5-Instruct and TableGPT2 overall.
+On Qwen3-8B, \ourmethod{} exceeds GPT-4o by 6.16 overall, underperforming only by 0.76 on TCoT.